Male Fertility Doc

 Urologist located in Millburn, NJ & Denville, NJ

 If you’ve had a vasectomy but decided you may still want to conceive children, you’re not alone as vasectomy reversal is fairly common and can be extremely effective.
 However, it’s a more complex surgery than a simple vasectomy, so finding a specialist to perform the procedure is even more important.
-Eric K. Seaman, M.D., has a wealth of experience performing this procedure and is currently taking new patients at his practice Male Fertility Doc in Millburn, New Jersey.
+Eric K. Seaman, M.D., has a wealth of experience performing this procedure and is currently taking new patients at his practice Male Fertility Doc in Denville and Millburn, New Jersey.
 Call the office or use online booking to schedule a consultation today.